gilzamir18/AI4U/README.md

 Agent abstraction defines an agent living in a environment and interacting with this environment by means of sensors and actuators.
 So, NPC specification is a kind of agent specification.
 Agent's components are: sensors, actuators, events, reward functions and brain.
 Sensors and actuators are the interface between agents and environments.
 A sensor provides data to an agent's brain, while actuators send actions from agent to environment.
 A brain is a script that proccessing sensors' data e made a decision (selects an action by time).

+# Use AI4USharp
+AI4USharp is the implementation of reinforcement learning algorithms using TorchSharp.
+The current implementation is in an experimental state and contains a very simple version of the PPO algorithm.

 # Use ai4upy for Training
 The Python side of the AI4U can be installed using local pip package.
 To install it, enter the directory pyplugin/ai4upy/ai4u and run the command: